akwohlgenant/andywohlg/content/authors/admin/_index.md

 My name is Andy Wohlgenant and I am a geoscientist and data enthusiast.
 I do freelance geoscience consulting, and I'm currently also pursuing a Master's degree in Data Analytics from Oregon State University.

-In may career as a geoscientist, I worked for about 20 years as a geologist and geophysicist in the oil and gas industry for organizations ranging from ExxonMobil to the U.S. Bureau of Ocean Energy Management and, most recently, Netherland, Sewell & Associates, Inc., a worldwide petroleum consulting firm located in Dallas, Texas, USA.
+In my career as a geoscientist, I worked for about 20 years as a geologist and geophysicist in the oil and gas industry for organizations ranging from ExxonMobil to the U.S. Bureau of Ocean Energy Management and, most recently, Netherland, Sewell & Associates, Inc., a worldwide petroleum consulting firm located in Dallas, Texas, USA.

 I currently reside in the San Francisco Bay area in California.